 Remote work and cost-effectiveness

-Furthermore, a major benefit of outsourcing or hiring independent contractors is that it eliminates the costs associated with employee benefits, office space, equipment, and training.
+A significant benefit of outsourcing or hiring independent contractors is that it eliminates the costs associated with employee benefits, office space, equipment, and training.

 The bottom line about independent contractors

-Understanding the definition of an independent contractor, and recognizing the differences between employees and independent contractors, are crucial for businesses operating in the modern era.
+Understanding the definition of an independent contractor and recognizing the differences between employees and independent contractors are crucial for businesses operating in the modern era.

 Embracing the independent contractor model appropriately can allow businesses to achieve greater agility and efficiency in today’s evolving work landscape.